freddie71010/solidity-scripts/nft-ipfs/README.md

 </p>
 <br/>

-# Create an NFT collection!
+# Mint a Random NFT from a Collection!
 An ERC721 NFT project written in solidity and deployed using brownie (python).
-A user can mint a truly random Doggie NFT (a truly random number is provided by Chainlink's VRF which is then used with the rarity of each Doggie of appearing).
-The owner of the smart contract can modify the Minting Rarity numbers (using the *setChanceArray()* function on the contract).
+A user can mint a random Doggie NFT (where the randomness factor is provided by Chainlink's VRF) from a newly created Doggie NFT Collection consisting of several unique NFTs.
+The minting rarity of each Doggie is based on a Chance Array that the owner of the deployed smart contract can modify if they so desired using the *setChanceArray()* function of the contract.

-## Doggie Minting Rarity
+## Default Doggie Minting Rarity
 - Pug = 30%
 - St Bernard = 20%
 - Shiba Inu = 45%
 - Shiba Inu Hat = 5%

-# Prerequistes
+# Prerequisites
-- Ensure `images/` folder contains 4 Doggie image files.
+- Ensure the `images/` folder contains 4 Doggie image files.
-- Fill out `.env` file with necessary environment variables.
+- Fill out the `.env` template file with necessary environment variables.
-# There are four steps that need to be followed in order:
+# Four steps need to be followed in order:
-- `s01_upload_nft_images.py` - Uploads all images in 'images/' folder to IPFS via Pinata Cloud and downloads a CID Summary JSON file of results.
+- `s01_upload_nft_images.py` - Uploads all images in the 'images/' folder to IPFS via Pinata Cloud and downloads a CID Summary JSON file of results.
 - `s02_upload_nft_metadata.py` - Creates metadata JSON files based on uploaded image CIDs and then uploads all metadata files to IPFS via Pinata Cloud.
 Also downloads a CID Summary JSON file of results.
 - `s03_deploy_nft_collection.py` - Deploys "Doggie Walk" NFT Collection to the desired network.
 - `s04_mint_doggie_nft.py` - Interacts with the deployed NFT contract and mints X number of NFTs.